ThemeAvenue/Remote-Dashboard-Notifications/README.md

 It is really easy to integrate this feature in a plugin or theme.
 Only two steps are required:

-1. Add the client class `class-remote-notification-client.php` to the theme / plugin
+1. Copy `includes/class-remote-notification-client.php` into the theme / plugin directory
 2. Instanciate the class with the server's URL, a channel ID and key

 ### Integration examples ###